-Perfo ormance outcomes Acceptable outcomes Complies Comments and estal of t elopment complements integrates with the blished built character the Rural residential having regard to: roof form and pitch; eaves and awnings; building materials, colours and textures; and window and door size and location.
-AO7 No acceptable outcome is provided. n/a Not applicable.
-This application is for a boundary realignment only.
-No new buildings are proposed.
-Non- residential developme nt residential lopment: is consistent with the scale of existing development; does not detract from the amenity of nearby residential uses; does not impact on the orderly provision of non-residential development in other locations in the shire; and directly supports the day to day needs of the immediate residential community; or has a direct relationship to the land on which the use is proposed.
-No acceptable outcome is provided. n/a Not applicable.
-The application is not proposing non-residential development.
-Ame Amenity detra elopment must not act from the amenity of local area, having rd to: noise; hours of operation; AO9 No acceptable outcome is provided. n/a Not applicable.
-This application is for a boundary realignment only.

-Performance outcomes Acceptable outcomes Complies Comments (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
+Performance outcomes Acceptable outcomes Complies Comments (iii) not unduly detract from the amenity of nearby residences.
+Building design PO8 Development assists in the establishment of a consistent built character in the Emerging community zone, having regard to: (a) roof form and pitch; (b) eaves and awnings; (c) building materials, colours and textures; and (d) window and door size and location.
+AO8 No acceptable outcome is provided. n/a Not applicable.
+No new buildings and structures are being proposed.
+Amenity PO9 Development must not detract from the amenity of the local area, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
+AO9 No acceptable outcome is provided.
+The development will comply.
+No noticeable change in amenity is anticipated due to this current development.
 PO10 Development must take into account and seek to ameliorate any existing negative environmental impacts, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
-AO10 No acceptable outcome is provided. n/a Not applicable.
-This application is for a boundary realignment only.
+AO10 No acceptable outcome is provided.
+The development will comply.
+No noticeable change in amenity is anticipated due to this current development.